sloomba/sloomba.github.io/README.md

 ### X-t-SNE
 <img vspace="10" hspace="10" align="left" width="150" height="100" src="/images/thumb_xtsne.jpg">
 [t-Stochastic Neighbor Embedding](https://lvdmaaten.github.io/tsne/) is a method of visualizing very high-dimensional data in 2 or 3 dimensions, that is now ubiquitiously used in data analysis across disciplines.
 The standard implementation allows visualization of a single feature space.
 We extend t-SNE to multiple feature spaces that could have an associated graph structure.
 That is, every data-point exists in multiple spaces, and all the data points are related in one or more graph structures.
-This extension is very useful since the generic graph structure can encode various domain knowledge that guides data visualization in the low-D space.
+This extension is very useful since the generic graph structure can encode interesting domain knowledge that guides data visualization in the low-D space.

-pres | code | video
+slides | code | video

 ### iWMMM
 <img vspace="10" hspace="10" align="left" width="150" height="100" src="/images/thumb_iwmmm.jpg">
-[Gaussian mixture models](https://en.wikipedia.org/wiki/Mixture_model#Gaussian_mixture_model)are popular for clustering problems, where every cluster is assumed to be generated from a Gaussian distribution in the feature space.
+[Gaussian mixture models](https://en.wikipedia.org/wiki/Mixture_model#Gaussian_mixture_model) are popular for clustering problems, where every cluster is assumed to be generated from a Gaussian distribution in the feature space.
 Placing a Dirichlet process prior on this space allows us to also automatically discover the number of clusters in the feature space, known as [infinite Gaussian mixture models](https://www.seas.harvard.edu/courses/cs281/papers/rasmussen-1999a.pdf).
 However, the assumption of a Gaussian shaped cluster could be flawed.
 Instead, one can assume the feature space to be the output of a mapping from a latent space, where the Gaussian assumption might hold.
 Assuming a Gaussian process mapping between the latent and output spaces allows us to cluster arbitrarily warped clusters, called the [infinite warped mixture model](https://arxiv.org/pdf/1206.1846.pdf).
 We extend this approach to when we have multiple output feature spaces, assuming each to come from an independent Gaussian process from the same latent space.

-pdf | pres | code
+pdf | slides | code

 ### Hierarchical Ensemble Classifier
 <img vspace="10" hspace="10" align="left" width="150" height="100" src="/images/thumb_hierarchicalensemble.jpg">